Expressing an observer in preferred coordinates by transforming an injective immersion into a surjective diffeomorphism: Modifying and given by Assumption

 where the function $\sat$ is defined in (\ref{LP13}) and $a$ and $b$ are arbitrary strictly positive real numbers.
-With picking $\ell$ large enough, it can be paired with any function $\oh:\RR^6\to \RR^6$ which is locally Lipschitz.
-With all this, we have obtained the following observer for the harmonic oscillator with unknown frequency \\[1em]$\displaystyle \left( \right) = \left( \right)^{-1} \times $ \refstepcounter{equation} (\theequation)\\ $\displaystyle \times \left( \right) . $\\[1em] It is globally defined and globally convergent for any solution of the oscillator initialized in
+With picking $\ell$ large enough, it can be paired with any function $\oh:\RR^6\to \RR^6$ which is locally Lipschitz, and thus in particular with $\ohede{x}$.
+Therefore, Proposition \ref{prop_CSobsWithoutInversion} applies and gives the following observer for the harmonic oscillator with unknown frequency \\[1em]$\displaystyle \left( \right) = \left( \right)^{-1} \times $ \refstepcounter{equation} (\theequation)\\ $\displaystyle \times \left( \right) . $\\[1em] It is globally defined and globally convergent for any solution of the oscillator initialized in the set $\OuvEx$ given in (\ref{eq_OuvsExpl}).

-As a final remark, we observe that the manifold $\ox_5=\ox_6=0$ is invariant.
-This implies the existence of an observer with order reduced to $4$.
-Unfortunately it cannot be expressed with coordinates $\mathfrak{c}=(x_1,x_2,x_3,\bar{w})$ since the following Jacobian is singular for $\xi_1=\xi_2=0$ :